rancilhac/Genome-Wide-Phylogenies.github.io/index.md

 ---
-title: Calculating local phylogenies from whole-genome data: A tutorial
+title: Calculating local phylogenies from whole-genome data A tutorial
 ---

 In this page, you will find guidelines to calculate local phylogenetic trees based on a vcf from Whole-genome data and perform downstream analyses and vizualizations.
 Here, local phylogenies refer to phylogenetic trees inferred from specific genomic regions, either arbitrary windows or specific genomic features (genes, exons, ect...).